High-Rate Quantized Matrix Multiplication I: Quantized generic matrix multiplication: Practice

 \subsection{INT$M$ Multipliers}

 The constellation represented by an INT$M$ data-type is usually defined as $\m{F}_{\mathrm{INT}M}=\ZZ\cap[-2^{{M-1}},2^{M-1})$.
 Here, to simplify expressions, we will extend the constellation by one point and assume it consists of $\ZZ\cap[-2^{{M-1}},2^{M-1}]$.
-The most straightforward way to approximate $x^\top y$ using INT$M$ multipliers is \emph{absmax quantization} defined as follows:\footnote{We note that many openly available implementations of absmax, e.g. derivatives of GPTQ~\cite{gptq-repo}, implement absmax suboptimally, so that the smallest integer value of INT$M$ is either unused (50\% of time), or only used for one entry of the block (the other 50\%).} \begin{itemize} \item Set $\gamma_x=2^{-{M-1}}\|x\|_{\infty}$, $\gamma_y=2^{-{M-1}}\|y\|_{\infty}$. \item Set $\hat{x}=\round(x/\gamma_x)$, $\hat{y}=\round(y/\gamma_y)$ \item Set $\widehat{x^\top y}=\gamma_x\cdot\gamma_y\cdot \hat{x}^\top \hat{y}$. \end{itemize} Note that the definition of $\gamma_x,\gamma_y$ ensures that all entries of the integer vectors $\hat{x},\hat{y}$ are in $[-2^{M-1},2^{M-1}]$ and can therefore indeed be represented by the INT$M$ format.
+The most straightforward way to approximate $x^\top y$ using INT$M$ multipliers is \emph{absmax quantization} defined as follows:\footnote{We note that many openly available implementations of absmax, e.g. derivatives of GPTQ~\cite{gptq-repo}, implement absmax suboptimally, so that the smallest integer value of INT$M$ is either unused (50\% of time), or only used for one entry of the block (the other 50\%).} \begin{itemize} \item Set $\gamma_x=2^{-(M-1)}\|x\|_{\infty}$, $\gamma_y=2^{-(M-1)}\|y\|_{\infty}$. \item Set $\hat{x}=\round(x/\gamma_x)$, $\hat{y}=\round(y/\gamma_y)$ \item Set $\widehat{x^\top y}=\gamma_x\cdot\gamma_y\cdot \hat{x}^\top \hat{y}$. \end{itemize} Note that the definition of $\gamma_x,\gamma_y$ ensures that all entries of the integer vectors $\hat{x},\hat{y}$ are in $[-2^{M-1},2^{M-1}]$ and can therefore indeed be represented by the INT$M$ format.
 Let

-For the analysis, we will make the simplifying assumption that $e_x,e_y\stackrel{iid}{\sim}[-1/2,1/2)^n$ and are statistically independent of $(x,y)$.
+Following the discussion in Section~\ref{sec:high-rate}, for the analysis, we will make the simplifying assumption that $e_x,e_y\stackrel{iid}{\sim}[-1/2,1/2)^n$ and are statistically independent of $(x,y)$.
 This assumption is certainly incorrect, but nevertheless, it results in a simple and quite accurate analysis for most pairs $x,y$ encountered in real-worlds applications.
 Furthermore, the assumption can be made exact if one uses subtractive dithering~\cite{ramiBook}.
 We have

 In what follows we will assume $M$ is large enough such that the last term above can be neglected (this is manifestation of our focus on a high-resolution analysis).
 With this approximation, we obtain